D3vl0per/crypt/README.md

 # Go-Crypt (!!!
 WIP !!!)

-High-level API binding to low-level crypto APIs in golang
+This project is a comprehensive toolkit for developers who need to implement various cryptographic operations in their Go applications

-Crypto suite:
+## Crypto suite:
 - Generic
     - (Secure) Overwrite
     - (Secure) Delete